rich-iannone/DiagrammeR/README.md

  Max.   :8.000
 ```

-That information can placed into a diagramm.
+That information can placed into a diagram.
 First, I'll get the column names into a vector object.

 ```R
 column_names <- colnames(mtcars)